Donald-Tan/CalCenterv2/README.md

    brew services start mysql
    mysql.server start
    ```
-2. Create the required database per the Google Doc instructions
+2. Create the required database per the included zipped file
 3. Configure the backend to connect to the database:
     - Update the `.env` file in the backend directory with your database credentials:
       ```